 There isn’t a manual on creative burnout because each person handles it differently.
 So what can you do you do now?

 - How did I get this way?

 - What was the point where I could feel myself getting exhausted?

 - How can I work better?
 Smarter?

-I had to stop working on L Knits for awhile and then learn how to limit the time I did spend working.
+I had to stop working on L Knits for awhile and then learn how to limit the time I spent working.
 I added more self-care.
 I had to make myself the priority.
 I took up yoga.
 I read for pleasure.
 I spend more time with family and friends.
 I occasionally go away for the weekend (sometimes by myself).
-There are times when my taking care of my self looks a lot like laying on the sofa and binge watching tv.
+There are times when taking care of my self looks a lot like laying on the sofa and binge watching tv.

 There’s no set time to get over being burned out.
 It takes as long as it takes.
 Everyone is different.
 It took me almost six months before I felt back to normal.
 Now, I do what I can to lessen my chances of experiencing burnout again.

 Take some time off.
 Do things you enjoy, and that relax you that have nothing to do with yarn.
 Work in your garden, turn up the music and dance or spend some time vegging out in front of the TV.